siruma/DS-group-project/README.md

 ## About the project

 Tic-tac-toe is a game where two players take turns to add a marker to a 3x3 grid.
-Whoever gets 3 of their own markers in a line (horizontal, vertical or diagonal) wins the game.
+Whoever gets 3 of their markers in a line (horizontal, vertical or diagonal) wins the game.

 An example of the grid, with one player using X and another O as the marker: